Bengals and Bills game postponed after player suffers cardiac arrest on field, in critical condition

 More than an hour later, NFL higher-ups decided to suspend the game for the night.

-Early Tuesday morning, the Bills released an update on Hamlin's condition, saying that he suffered from cardiac arrest and is still listed as being in critical condition.
+The Bills released an update on Hamlin's condition Tuesday, saying that he suffered from cardiac arrest and is still listed as being in critical condition.

 Damar Hamlin suffered a cardiac arrest following a hit in our game versus the Bengals.
 His heartbeat was restored on the field and he was transferred to the UC Medical Center for further testing and treatment.
 He is currently sedated and listed in critical condition.— Buffalo Bills (@BuffaloBills) January 3, 2023